turingschool-examples/LaunchM2W5Assessment/README.md

 When finished:
 * Commit your changes in Visual Studio
 * Push up to GitHub
-* DM a link to your forked repository to your instructors along with your two screenshots.
+* Submit the link to your forked repository in the submission form posted in slack!